Judges of the United Nations Dispute Tribunal (UNDT)

-Judge Ebrahim-Carstens is the previous President of the Dispute Tribunal (2010-2011).
-She was initially appointed to the Dispute Tribunal in 2009 for a three-year term and was reappointed on 1 July 2012 for a seven year-term.
-Judge Carstens was formerly a presiding Judge of the High Court of Botswana.
-Prior to this, she served for more than 10 years as a Judge of the Industrial Court of Botswana.
-The Industrial Court of Botswana being a Superior Court of Law and Equity, and a specialised labour court; Judge Carstens has had considerable experience in the fields of labour law, administrative law, adjudication, and mediation.
-Prior to this, Judge Carstens ran her own legal practice from 1987-1998, mainly in civil/commercial/employment/matrimonial and human rights law.
-Judge Carstens also worked briefly in London.
-Judge Carstens holds an Honours Degree in law (BA Hons.
+Judge Ebrahim-Carstens was the President of the UNDT from 2011-2012 and from 2014-2015.
+She was initially appointed to the UNDT in 2009 for a three-year term and was reappointed effective 1 July 2012 for a seven year term as a full-time judge in New York.
+Judge Ebrahim-Carstens was formerly a presiding judge of the High Court of Botswana.
+Prior to this, she served for more than 10 years as a judge of the Industrial Court of Botswana, a Superior Court of Law and Equity, and a specialised labour court, where she gained considerable experience in the fields of employment/labour law, administrative law, adjudication and mediation.
+Prior to this, Judge Ebrahim-Carstens ran her own legal practice from 1987-1998, mainly in civil/commercial/employment/matrimonial and human rights law.
+Judge Ebrahim-Carstens also worked briefly in London.
+She holds an Honours Degree in law (BA Hons.
 Business Law), from City of London Polytechnic Business Law School (now London Metropolitan University).
-She also obtained her Barristers Degree in 1983, and was called to the Bar at Lincoln's Inn, London.
+She obtained her Barrister-at-law Degree in 1983, and was called to the Bar at Lincoln's Inn, London.

-Judge Izuako was formerly a high court judge in the Solomon Islands.
-Previously, she held office as a high court judge in Anambra State in Nigeria, as a high court judge in the Gambia, and an acting judge of the Gambia Court of Appeal.
-In each of these jurisdictions and as a judge of a court of general jurisdiction, she had experience in handling labour and administrative law matters.
-She was also a law lecturer in Nnamdi Azikiwe University in Nigeria and in the Gambi Technical Institute.
+Judge Izuako was appointed as an ad litem judge of the UNDT in Nairobi effective 1 July 2009.
+She was formerly a High Court judge in the Solomon Islands.
+Previously, she held office as a High Court judge in Anambra State in Nigeria, as a High Court judge in The Gambia, and an acting judge of the Gambia Court of Appeal.
+In each of these jurisdictions, and as a judge of a court of general jurisdiction, she handled labour and administrative law matters.
+She was also a law lecturer at Nnamdi Azikiwe University in Nigeria and in the Gambia Technical Institute.
 She holds law degrees from the University of Ife, Nigeria (1976 and 1981).